taimoor1234567/DecentraMix_Contracts/demix-core-contracts/README.md

 2. Edit `.env` parameters
 3. `npx truffle migrate --network $network --reset --f 5 —to 5`
 4. Edit `.env` parameters again for the next pool
-5. `npx truffle migrate --network $network --reset --f 5 —to 5` `Note:  Repeat the process for as many pool contracts as you wish, DeMix uses 4 pools for each token`
+5. `npx truffle migrate --network $network --reset --f 5 —to 5` <br>
+Note:  Repeat the process for as many pool contracts as you wish, DeMix uses 4 pools for each token <br>